HaitaiNg/Education/Books/the_managers_path_quotes.md

 What could we do to make working at the company more fun?

-A manager's manager:
+### A manager's manager:
 What can I, your manager’s manager, provide for you or your team?
-Any- thing I should be helping with?
+Anything I should be helping with?
 Is this team working poorly with any other teams, from your perspective? • Are there any questions about the larger organization that I can answer?

 Manager's problem
--unstable product roadmap
+- unstable product roadmap
--errant tech lead
+- errant tech lead
--full time firefighting methodlogies
+- full time firefighting methodlogies

 It's incredibly hard for a manager to justify getting rid of someone who produces great work, even though